mattermost/docs/source/overview/features.rst

 8. **Desktop applications**

-Use the full featured web interface, or native client apps for Windows, OSX, and Linux.
+Use the full-featured web interface, or native client apps for Windows, OSX, and Linux.

 .. image:: ../images/desktop_apps.png